That-Dev-Girl-Sites/jhalabi.com/_posts/2016-11-02-accessibility-phone-number-formatting.md

 layout: post
 title: "Accessibility and phone number formatting"
 date: "2016-11-02"
+redirect_from: "/blog/accessibility-phone-number-formatting"
 categories:
   - accessibility
   - development
+excerpt: Accessible phone numbers on the web is a more complicated topic than you would think.
 ---

 Accessible phone numbers on the web is a more complicated topic than you would think.
 Screen readers are remarkably inconsistent in the way they handle phone numbers.
 This is a huge issue from an accessibility point of view.